Hugo Haas: Czechoslovak theater and film

 After graduating from the conservatory in 1920, Hugo Haas began acting at the National Theater in Brno, in Ostrava and in Olomouc.
 In 1924, he moved to Prague and regularly appeared at the Vinohrady Theatre, where he remained until 1929.
 In 1930, the Czech director, critic, and poet Karel Hugo Hilar made Haas a member of the Prague National Theatre drama company, where he remained until his emigration in 1939.
 One of his highly acclaimed roles was as Doctor Galén in The White Disease, which Karel Čapek had written especially for him.
 His final role at the National Theater was as Director Busman in Čapek's R.U.R.

 Haas made his film debut as Notary Voborský in the silent film Jedenácté přikázání (The Eleventh Commandment) in 1923.
 (Twelve years later he played the same role again in Jedenácté přikázání directed by Martin Frič.)
 With the advent of sound film, Haas was able to apply his comedic talent in Svatopluk Innemann's Muži v offsidu in 1931.
-By 1938 Haas had acted in some 30 films.
 In 1936, he directed his first film Camel Through the Eye of a Needle (co-directed with Otakar Vávra).
 He later directed Kvočna (the film score was composed by his brother Pavel), The White Disease and Co se šeptá.
 His final comedy in Czechoslovakia was Miroslav Cikán's Andula Won, which appeared in cinemas in 1938.